Can I Take Reishi Mushroom with Vardenafil (Levitra/Staxyn)?

 Vardenafil's Mechanism and Its Relevance to Combination Risk

 Vardenafil is a selective PDE5 inhibitor approved by the FDA for erectile dysfunction at doses of 5, 10, and 20 mg (Levitra) and 10 mg (Staxyn orodispersible tablet) [1].
-After a 10 mg oral dose, peak plasma concentration (Cmax) is reached in approximately 0.7 to 0.9 hours, and the terminal half-life is 4 to 5 hours [1].
-The drug's vasorelaxant effect on corporal smooth muscle is the therapeutic intent, but systemic PDE5 inhibition simultaneously lowers mean arterial pressure by 8 to 10 mmHg under standard conditions [2].
+After a 10 mg oral dose, peak plasma concentration is reached in roughly an hour, and the terminal half-life is about 4 to 5 hours [1].
+The drug's vasorelaxant effect on corporal smooth muscle is the therapeutic intent, but systemic vasodilation is the reason nitrates are contraindicated and alpha-blockers require caution [1].

 Reishi's Active Constituents and Their Vascular Effects